robinrodricks/FluentFTP/README.md

 - Allow disabling UTF mode using DisableUTF8 API

 #### 16.2.4
-- First .NET Core release (DNXCore5.0) using Visual Studio 2017 project.
+- First .NET Core release (DNXCore5.0) using Visual Studio 2017 project and shared codebase.
 - Support for .NET 2.0 also added with shims for LINQ commands needed.

 #### 16.2.1